rustydomino/shutupmac/Packages/notilog/architecture.md

 ---

-## CLI Responsibilities
+## Host and CLI Responsibilities

+`notilog-cli` is now a host of `NotilogCore`, not the owner of monitoring behavior.

-`notilog-cli` currently owns:
+The CLI owns:

 - Command and option parsing.
+- `CLIStartupConfiguration` and legacy-default runtime-path selection.
-- Accessibility preflight checks.
+- Accessibility permission checks and `NotificationScanner` construction.
-- Runtime path initialization.
-- Database and automation-engine construction.
+- Database, session, automation-engine, and monitor assembly.
-- The one-second watch loop.
-- Startup recovery coordination.
-- Routing original events to automation.
-- Routing redacted copies to persistence and presentation.
-- Maintaining pending delayed action verifications.
+- Choosing scan and action timestamps.
+- The foreground `while true` loop and `Thread.sleep(...)` cadence.
+- Terminal-specific rendering through callbacks.
-- Human-readable history, rule, validation, and status output.
+- Human-readable history, rule, validation, and status commands.

-The core scanner, tracker, store, matcher, template expander, action runner, verification evaluator, and redaction policy remain reusable outside the CLI.

----
+`NotificationMonitor` and its lower-level processors/coordinators own:

+- Previous-session disappearance recovery.
+- Appeared/disappeared event tracking and grace scans.
+- Rule matching and action execution.
+- Event and action-result persistence.
+- Pending dismissal-verification state and evaluation.
+- Verification-status persistence.
+- The ordering of recovered events, current events, actions, and verification results.

+This boundary allows the ShutUpMac app or another GUI to host the same monitor while choosing a different lifecycle and presentation layer.

 ## Error and Execution Model